-It must be recognized, however, that pipeline systems, developed over 40 years in the various countries of Western Europe and North America have shown good and comparable safety records, although national practices show many differences in design and operations.
+It shall be recognized, however, that pipeline systems, developed over 50 years in the various countries of Europe and North America have shown good and comparable safety records, although national practices show many differences in design and operations.
 Some national authorities have also introduced legislation, which is mandatory for the operators in those countries.